OSCELOT/MyMessages/README.md

 ## Description
 Creates a My Messages module at the course and organization level.
 It lists all courses with messages in the inbox and presents a direct link to the inbox within the appropriate course.

-Bruce Tenison gave written permission to update - Thank You Bruce!

 The unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) is the WAR file for Blackboard Learn SaaS, Q2 2019, Q4 2018, or Q2 2018 (Original Experience only).

 Recommend to upgrade your existing My Messages to version 2.3.3-q4.2018 as soon as practical since My Messages version 2.3.1-q4.2017 will be deprecated effective November 27, 2019 because Q4 2017 is not supported as of December 2019.